pipinstallshan/hunxayi-shan/README.md

 # Hi, I'm Shahnoor! 👋

-### Data \ Web Scraping:
+### Data Scraping:
-    • Scraped millions of products from websites using Python libraries.
+    • Scraped millions of products from websites using Python libraries and frameworks.
     • Dealt with common issues such as CAPTCHAs and dynamically loaded content.
-    • Delivered the data in a CSV file format.
+    • Delivered the data in an organized format.

 ### React Developer:
     • Created highly functional and visually appealing user interfaces using React.